wrp/wrp.github.io/_posts/2020-02-20-interactive-cli.markdown

 {% endhighlight %}

 What could possibly be wrong with such verbosity?
 Everything.
+The excess verbosity makes it difficult to see what the actual problem is.
+It is sufficient if the error message were restricted to the line: "ERROR: (gcloud.compute) Invalid choice: 'instance'."
+Printing an additional 14 lines of text imposes an unnecessary cognitive burden on the user and obscures the actaul problem.
+In cases where the tool is embedded in a pipeline in which perhaps multiple commands are invoked incorrectly, that noise quickly becomes substantial.
+In short, it decreases the signal to noise ratio.
+It is spam.

 This sort of thing is only (marginally) helpful when the tool is being used interactively, and tool writers need to stop assuming that the tool will be used that way.
 If the user instead